akashkatte-1/rag_paywatch1/README.md

 **FastAPI with Python**: Chosen for its high performance, automatic API documentation, and excellent async support.
 The application uses a modular service-oriented architecture with clear separation of concerns across models, services, and security layers.

 ## Vector Database and Search
-**FAISS (Facebook AI Similarity Search)**: Implemented for efficient semantic similarity search on candidate data.
-Documents are embedded using OpenAI's text-embedding-3-small model and stored in a persistent FAISS index.
+**chromaDB(Facebook AI Similarity Search)**: Implemented for efficient semantic similarity search on candidate data.
+Documents are embedded using OpenAI's text-embedding-3-small model and stored in a persistent chromaDBindex.
 This enables natural language querying of HR data with semantic understanding rather than simple keyword matching.

 ## AI and Language Model Integration
 **OpenAI GPT-4 with Function Calling**: The system uses GPT-4 as the core conversational agent with a sophisticated tool-calling architecture.
 The agent has access to specialized tools for: